Global Header

 For display campaigns, you can pay for ad interactions by click (PPC), impressions (vCPM), or conversions (CPA).

 These campaign types are designed to appear on YouTube, Google’s video platform.
-The ads are also in video format, so they can play alongside the regular video content on the platform.
+The ads are also available in video format, allowing them to play alongside the regular video content on the platform.

 Video ads are typically 6–15 seconds long to ensure they can catch a viewer’s attention, though they can be much longer.
-Also, YouTube plays them before the requested video loads and sometimes during the video playback, but users can skip them.
+Additionally, YouTube plays them before the requested video loads and sometimes during playback, but users can skip them.

 Like other campaign types, you can factor in things like location, demographics and interests to determine who sees your adverts.
 Payments for the ad are only made when users view your ads over a certain time limit or interact with other elements you include in the ad, like a banner or overlay.